Aloe Blacc – Good Things: #972 of best 1,000 albums ever!

 And “Hey Brother” leans into its ‘70s funk roots quite nicely.

-It was uneven at times, but it had a lot of promise and it was always watchable thanks to a great cast that included Bryan Greenberg, Lake Bell, Victor Rasuk, Kid Cudi, Luis Guzman, and Eddie Kaye Thomas (who I like very much but can’t help but always think of as “the guy from the American Pie movies”).
+It was uneven at times, but it had a lot of promise to it and it was always watchable thanks to a great cast that included Bryan Greenberg, Lake Bell, Victor Rasuk, Kid Cudi, Luis Guzman, and Eddie Kaye Thomas (who I like very much but can’t help but always think of as “the guy from the American Pie movies”).

-And if you’re into exceptionally well written thrillers that usually take place in New York or thereabouts, check out novelist Colin Harrison, who is one of my all time favorite authors.
+And if you’re into exceptionally well written thrillers that usually take place in New York or thereabouts, check out novelist Colin Harrison, who is one of my all-time favorite authors.

 But back to How to Make It In America.
-I was particularly thrilled with an episode that had a scene that took place at Vselka, a Ukrainian restaurant in Manhattan’s East Village that is one of my favorite places on the planet.
+I was particularly thrilled with an episode that had a scene that took place at Veselka, a Ukrainian restaurant in Manhattan’s East Village that is one of my favorite places on the planet.

 Pierogies and Ukrainian beer at three in the morning (in my far flung youth days mostly)?
-Yes please.
+Yes, please.

 And as we know, my man Paul Kinsey from Mad Men likes his Ukrainian food as well.